Adedotun-Adepoju/music-streaming-pipeline/spark/README.md

 bash submit_dataproc.sh
 ```
 - Spark will start processing and transforming the messages in micro-batches.
 The resulting parquet files will then be loaded to the specified GCS bucket.
 You can confirm this after a few minutes.

+- Note that this job will keep on running and listening for new messages from kafka.
+Whenever a new message comes in, it runs the job as specified in this file [spark_script.py](https://github.com/Adedotun-Adepoju/music-streaming-pipeline/blob/main/spark/spark_script.py).

+- To stop this job, you will need to go dataproc on the Google cloud console, locate your cluster and stop the job running.